-Possible editorial feedback: Reviewers or editors may request that you remove an experiment, study, analysis, variable, or design feature because the results are null results or marginal.
+Possible editorial or reviewer feedback: Reviewers or editors may request that you remove an experiment, study, analysis, variable, or design feature because the results are null results or marginal.

-Prereg requirement: All preregistered analysis plans must be reported.
-Selective reporting undermines the diagnosticity of reported statistical inferences.
+The issue: All preregistered analysis plans must be reported.
+Selective reporting undermines diagnosticity of reported statistical inferences.

 Possible response to the editor: The results of these tests are included because they stem from prespecified analyses in order to conduct a confirmatory test.
 Removing these results because of their non-significance would perpetuate publication bias already present in the literature (Chambers et al., 2014; Simmons et al., 2011; Wagenmakers et al., 2012).